Frederick Matthew Darley: Early years

-Darley was an Anglo-Irishman, the first child of Henry Darley (son of Frederick Darley) of Wingfield, Bray, County Wicklow and his wife Maria Louisa Darley (née West, daughter of Matthew West of Dublin).
+Darley was an Anglo-Irishman, the first son of Henry Darley (son of Frederick Darley) of Wingfield, Bray, County Wicklow and his wife Maria Louisa Darley (née West, daughter of silversmith, Matthew West of Dublin).
 Darley's father was a member of the Irish bar and according to Bennett, he was described by Lord St Leonards as "not only the best officer in the Court of Chancery in Ireland, but the best officer he had ever come across".

-Darley was educated at the Royal School Dungannon (sometimes known as "Dungannon College") in County Tyrone, Ireland where he had as a fellow student George Higinbotham was who afterwards to become Chief Justice of Victoria.
-Darley's uncle, the Reverend John Darley, was headmaster of the college.
+Darley attended the Royal School Dungannon (sometimes known as "Dungannon College") in County Tyrone, Ireland.
+One of his fellow students was an eventual Chief Justice of Victoria, George Higinbotham.

 In July 1847 Darley commenced studying at Trinity College Dublin, and he graduated in July 1851 with a Bachelor of Arts (BA).
-He was called to the English bar at the King's Inn in January 1853 but returned to Ireland and practised there for about nine years on the Munster circuit.
-He met Sir Alfred Stephen when Stephen was on a visit to Europe, and was told that there were good prospects for him in Australia.
+He was called to the English bar at the King's Inn in January 1853 but returned to Ireland and practised law in the province of Munster.
 Darley married Lucy Forest Browne at Hunsdon, Hertfordshire, on 13 December 1860.
-Lucy was the sister of novelist Rolf Boldrewood (Thomas Alexander Browne) who is best known for the book Robbery under arms.
-Darley and Lucy had two sons and four daughters.
-One of their daughters Frederica Silvia Darley married firstly Sir Windham Robert Carmichael-Anstruther 9th Bt, and secondly the Hon.
-Major Algernon Henry Charles Hanbury-Tracey, their son became the 6th Baron Sudeley of Toddington.
+Lucy was the sister of novelist Rolf Boldrewood (Thomas Alexander Browne).